Kidnapping of Melissa Brannen: Investigation

 Fibers were extracted from the front seat of the vehicle.
 The victim had been reported as wearing a Big Bird sweater that had been purchased from JCPenney.
 Investigators obtained an identical outfit, and its fibers were compared with those found on the seat of Hughes's car.
 A match was found between the sweater and the fibers in the car.
 Also found were some hairs from a rare rabbit fur coat, worn by Tammy at the party.
 This evidence pointed towards the probability the victim had been sitting in the passenger's seat at some point during the evening.

 Investigators were all but certain Hughes had killed Melissa.
 Although Virginia law did not require a body of the victim to file murder charges, the law does require prosecutors to identify the location of the murder.
 Lacking this evidence, Hughes was charged with kidnapping with intent to defile (i.e., kidnapping as a prelude to sexual assault).
 The fiber evidence was pivotal in establishing this charge, as prosecutors argued that there was no innocent reason to remove the girl's coat in the car and thus leave the dress fibers.
 Hughes was convicted of abduction with intent to defile on March 8, 1991, and sentenced to 50 years in prison.

-Two men with no connection to the Brannen cases attempted extortion via a $75,000 ransom demand.
+Two men with no connection to the Brannen case attempted extortion via a $75,000 ransom demand.
 The men were arrested collecting the ransom.

 They were sentenced to 7 years 8 months, and 3 years 10 months.

 Aftermath

 In 1995, a search of a lake was made after a power company worker found some red cloth in the lake.
 No evidence of a body was found.

 About eight years after Brannen's disappearance, her mother remarried.
 Although she took on the surname of her new husband, Graybill, as her own, she retained the name Brannen in listings so that her daughter, if still alive, would be able to contact her.
 Graybill has raised four stepchildren with her new husband.

 The story of her disappearance was told on The FBI Files in the eighth episode of the first season.
 It has also appeared on an episode of Forensic Files in the fifth episode of the fourth season, entitled "Innocence Lost".

-Caleb Daniel Hughes was released from prison for good behavior on August 2, 2019, having served 29 years of his 50 year sentence.
+Caleb Daniel Hughes was released from prison for good behavior on August 2, 2019, having served 29 years of his 50-year sentence.
 He was made to register as a sex offender after his release.

+Caleb Hughes was rearrested on May 31, 2024, for "violating sex offender special instructions... [which] included not having contact with anyone under the age of 18."
+He was sent back to prison, with a new release date of 2039.